Temple 53, Enmyōji | QR Translator

 History of the temple

 Enmyōji preserves the oldest copper name slip on the Shikoku Pilgrimage.
 It was discovered by an American pilgrim, Dr. Stahl of the University of Chicago, in March 1924 when he was doing the Shikoku Pilgrimage.
 He found a copper plate stamped in the case where the temple's principal image, Amida Nyorai (Buddha of Limitless Light and Life) was enshrined.
-It is inscribed 1650, is 24cm long, 9.7cm wide, and approximately 1mm thick.
 It is the oldest undamaged copper name slip in existence.

 Kobo Daishi found the temple in ruinous condition.
 He rebuilt the ruined halls and reestablished the temple as a sacred site.
 However, the temple lost its prosperity due to repeated fires during the wars of the Kamakura period (1185-1333), and it was moved to its current location by Suga Shigehisa, a powerful local lord, during the Genna era (1615-1624).
 In 1636 the temple was rebuilt as a direct successor to Ninnaji in Kyoto by order of Kakushin Nyudoshinno of the Omuro school and the temple name was changed to Enmyōji at that time.
 It is also known for some Christian lanterns with the image of the Virgin Mary carved in relief.